-Q: How many shares must be present or represented to conduct business at the 2023 Annual Meeting?
+Q: How many shares must be present or represented to conduct business at the 2024 Annual Meeting?

-A: The stockholders of record of a majority of the shares entitled to vote at the 2023 Annual Meeting must either (1) be present in person at the 2023 Annual Meeting or (2) have properly submitted a proxy in order to constitute a quorum at the 2023 Annual Meeting.
+A: The stockholders of record of a majority of the shares entitled to vote at the 2024 Annual Meeting must either (1) be present in person at the 2024 Annual Meeting or (2) have properly submitted a proxy in order to constitute a quorum at the 2024 Annual Meeting.

-Under the General Corporation Law of the State of Delaware, abstentions and broker "non-votes" are counted as present and entitled to vote, and therefore are included for the purposes of determining whether a quorum is present at the 2023 Annual Meeting.
+Under the General Corporation Law of the State of Delaware, abstentions and broker "non-votes" are counted as present and entitled to vote, and therefore are included for the purposes of determining whether a quorum is present at the 2024 Annual Meeting.
 A broker "non-vote" occurs when an organization that is the stockholder of record that holds shares for a beneficial owner and that is otherwise counted as present or represented by proxy does not vote on a particular proposal because that organization does not have discretionary voting power under applicable regulations to vote on that item and has not received specific voting instructions from the beneficial owner.

-Q: What proposals will be voted on at the 2023 Annual Meeting?
+Q: What proposals will be voted on at the 2024 Annual Meeting?

-A: The proposals scheduled to be voted on at the 2023 Annual Meeting are:
+A: The proposals scheduled to be voted on at the 2024 Annual Meeting are:

-- The election of the two Class II directors listed in this proxy statement to serve for a term of three years or until their respective successors are duly elected and qualified; - The ratification of the appointment of BDO USA, LLP as Intermex's independent registered public accounting firm for the fiscal year ending December 31, 2023; - Approval of a non-binding advisory resolution regarding the compensation of our named executive officers; - A non-binding advisory resolution regarding the frequency of the vote regarding the compensation of our named executive officers; and - Such other business as may properly be brought before the 2023 Annual Meeting, and at any adjournments or postponements of the 2023 Annual Meeting.
+- The election of the three Class III directors listed in this proxy statement to serve for a term of three years or until their respective successors are duly elected and qualified; - The ratification of the appointment of BDO USA, P.C. as Intermex's independent registered public accounting firm for the fiscal year ending December 31, 2024; - · Approval of a non-binding advisory resolution regarding the compensation of our named executive officers; and - Such other business as may properly be brought before the 2024 Annual Meeting, and at any adjournments or postponements of the 2024 Annual Meeting.